Taitava/obsidian-shellcommands-documentation/Variables/Custom variables.md

 Custom variables are *"storage slots"* that can contain values.
 You will create all the custom variables you need, by default there is no custom variables, and not everybody will need them.

-Custom variables are needed, if you use [[prompts]] to ask values from a user when a shell command is about to be executed.
+Custom variables are needed, if...
+ - ...you use [[prompts]] to ask values from a user when a shell command is about to be executed.
 When a user inputs values into a prompt's fields and then submits the prompt, the inputted values are stored into custom variables.
 Each prompt field has a designated custom variable (decided by you) that will get the value from the field.
+ - ...you use [[Shell commands URI]] to pass values to your shell commands

-Your shell command can then use the custom variable in the same way as any other variable, to retrieve the inputted value.
+Your shell commands can use custom variables the same way as any other variables, to retrieve the inputted/passed value.

 ## Value preservation
 - Custom variables hold their values even after the shell command using them is executed, so you can use them later in other shell commands, if needed.